-ENVIRONMENTAL, SOCIAL AND GOVERNANCE (ESG) REPORT AND PUBLIC ACCOUNTABILITY STATEMENT
+ENVIRONMENTAL, SOCIAL AND GOVERNANCE REPORT AND PUBLIC ACCOUNTABILITY STATEMENT

-We report on the economic, environmental and social dimensions of our products and services, operations and community activities in Manulife's annual ESG Report and Public Accountability Statement.
+We report on the environmental, social and governance dimensions of our products and services, as well as our operations and community activities in Manulife's annual Environmental, Social and Governance Report and Public Accountability Statement.
 These two reports provide information on priorities and performance and can be found on the Sustainability section of the Company's website at www.manulife.com/sustainability.